 2. Loaded Mutual Funds

-3. Stable Value Subsidation
+3. Stable Value Subsidization

-2. Employees with a higher allocation to the Stable Value account end up paying (subsidizing) a disproportionate amount of fees for the entire plan.
-This isn’t good for their retirement accounts and it creates a potential liability for fiduciaries.
+2. Employees with a higher allocation to the Stable Value/GIC account end up paying (subsidizing) a disproportionate amount of the recordkeeping fees for the entire plan.
+This isn’t fair to those unknowing employees and creates a potential liability for fiduciaries.

 5. Managed Accounts